rru-hgb/fhooe-laravel-dock/laravel/README.md

-# symfony folder mapped to Docker Container
+# laravel folder mapped to Docker Container
 # This content will visible in the Container after mounting as an docker volume

-Add your Symfony code here
+Add your Laravel projects here